vijender-singh/Infinium_EPIC_ArrayAnalysis/README.md

 ```
 ![Outlier Score of samples](./img/OutlierSCore.png)

-8. Finally, we check if any of the samples are duplicates using `enumerate_sample_donors`. `enumerate_sample_donors` returns for each sample the donor IDs. if 2 samples are identical based on the genotypes same ID is returned.
+8. Finally, we check if any of the samples are duplicates using `enumerate_sample_donors`. `enumerate_sample_donors` returns for each sample the donor IDs.
+If 2 samples are identical based on the genotypes, same ID is returned by the function.

 ```pheno$donor_id <- enumerate_sample_donors(genotypes)